johnofleek/layeredPublishSubscribe/README.md

 ## Event triggered in (IPC client)
 There are two apps that want to receive the temperature event.
-They both register for the event and bothe receive events from the temperatureComponent
+They both register for the event and both receive events from the temperatureComponent

 ./appComponent/main.cpp